-Permanent disability ratings are used to assess the degree of damage that resulted from your work-related injury or occupational disease.
+Permanent disability ratings are used in workers' compensation cases to assess the degree of damage that resulted from your work-related injury or occupational disease.
 A permanent disability rating, sometimes known as a permanent impairment rating, is an assessment of the severity of your permanent impairment.

 Once your medical condition has reached a stationary level, at which there is no further treatment available that will improve your condition, your doctor may assess whether you have any permanent disability.
 This stage is commonly referred to in many states as "maximum medical improvement" (MMI).

-While the physician who has been treating you for your workers' compensation claim may evaluate your permanent disability, some treating physicians refuse to evaluate permanent disability, and instead ask that an independent medical examiner experienced in permanent disability ratings rate your permanent impairment.
+While the physician who has been treating you for your workers' compensation claim may evaluate your permanent disability, some treating physicians refuse to evaluate permanent disability, and instead ask that an independent medical examiner (IME) experienced in permanent disability ratings rate your permanent impairment.

 In addition, in many states, your employer (or its insurance company) is allowed to request an independent medical examination for the purposes of assessing permanent disability.

-Regardless of the which doctor assesses your permanent disability, the doctor will perform certain tests to determine the level of your impairment.
+Regardless of which doctor assesses your permanent disability, the doctor will perform certain tests to determine the level of your impairment.
 For example, if you have a permanent problem with your shoulder, your doctor will likely perform tests to determine your reduction in range of motion.
 The tests are non-invasive.

 Based upon the results of the tests and the overall physical and/or mental examination, the doctor will use the state-required guidelines to determine the degree of your permanent disability.
-These can be referred to in percentages, such as 5% permanent disability of the right shoulder, or degrees or categories, depending on the terminology used in your state.
+These can be referred to in percentages (such as 5% permanent disability of the right shoulder) or degrees or categories, depending on the terminology used in your state.

 Each injured body part is given a separate disability rating based on the severity of the injury.
-Some states combine the impairment ratings to determine an overall level of bodily impairment, known as a whole person impairment rating.
-The whole person impairment rating is a percentage rating of your disability, and can vary from 0% to 100% depending on the level of permanent disability and the reduction on future income earning capabilities.
+Some states combine the impairment ratings to determine an overall level of bodily impairment, known as a "whole person impairment rating."
+The whole person impairment rating is a percentage rating of your disability, and can vary from 0% to 100%, depending on the level of permanent disability and the reduction on future income earning capabilities.

 Most states use the American Medical Association's (AMA's) book Guides to the Evaluation of Permanent Impairment to assess disability.
 Which edition of this book your state uses (the 3rd, 4th, or 5th) is an important consideration, as the criteria for each level of permanent impairment has been modified slightly in each edition.

 Some of the largest states use a hybrid system to rate permanent disability.
-For instance, California uses their own "Permanent Disability Rating Schedule," an impairment rating system derived from the 5th edition of the AMA Guides.
+For instance, California uses its own "Permanent Disability Rating Schedule," an impairment rating system derived from the 5th edition of the AMA Guides.
 However, the schedule adjusts the ratings from the AMA guide to account for future earning capacity, occupational requirements, and the worker's age.

 Florida and New York use their own guides, which are not based on the AMA Guides.
 Florida uses the Florida Uniform Permanent Impairment Rating Schedule.
 New York's guide is called "Medical Guidelines," which is a disability guideline reference doctors in the state must use to determine an injured worker's level of permanent disability.